manishmahara23/pid-symbol-extractor/README.md

 * PyMuPDF
 * Pydantic
 * Uvicorn
+* JSON

-## Limitations
+## Challenges

-The current implementation extracts embedded image-based symbols available within PDF documents.

-Vector drawing objects can be detected and analyzed separately, but they are not converted into editable symbol entities in the current version.
+One of the primary challenges was handling symbols represented as vector drawing objects rather than embedded images.
+The initial implementation extracted only embedded raster images.
+The extraction pipeline was later extended to analyze vector drawing elements, group related drawing primitives and associated labels, and represent them as complete symbol entities.

 ## Future Improvements

-* Vector symbol extraction
+* Automatic symbol classification
 * SVG export support
-* Symbol classification
-* Advanced metadata management
 * Search and filtering capabilities
+* Symbol similarity matching
+* Database integration

 ## Author